-B4 Information Security
+B4 ICT & Information Security

 - B4.1 It is a mandatory requirement that a Privacy Impact Assessment (refer to the Information Governance Unit) is completed and evaluated by the Information Governance Unit and that an ICT Business Engagement Manager is consulted before any Cloud service procurement is carried out.
 The use of a Privacy Impact Assessment and 3rd Party Security Questionnaire should always be considered prior to issuing any other tender/quotation to the market.
-The Sourcing Strategy must make reference to these requirements. - B4.2 The procurement of all ICT-related Suppliers / Services must be referred to the 'ICT' Commercial Team in the first instance prior to any procurement process commencing.
+The Sourcing Strategy must make reference to these requirements. - B4.2 The procurement of all ICT-related Suppliers / Services (e.g., Cloud or externally hosted services) must be referred to the 'ICT' Commercial Team in the first instance prior to any procurement process commencing. - B4.3 Where required, procurements must employ the use of IGU Privacy Impact Assessments, 3rd party security and access Rights questionnaires. - B4.4 The Sourcing Strategy must refer to these requirements.